Solar storms may cause faint auroras overnight in parts of Northern Hemisphere

 “All the stars have to align” for that to happen, said Erica Grow Cei, spokesperson for the U.S. National Oceanic and Atmospheric Administration.

-To spy the spectacle, wait for skies to get dark.
-Then, go outside, ideally away from bright city lights.
+To spy the spectacle, wait for skies to get dark and then go outside, ideally away from bright city lights.
 Taking a picture with a smartphone camera may also reveal hints of the aurora that aren’t visible to the naked eye.

 The sun’s magnetic field is at the peak of its 11-year cycle, making storms and aurora displays more frequent.
 Unusually strong solar storms in May produced vibrant aurora displays across the Northern Hemisphere.